mworster/imx8mm_android/HowTo.md

 In order to build for the i.MX--- series, you really need a Linux distribution.
 Ideally you'd be building/working directly off a Linux machine.
 However, if as in my case right now, this is not possible, then your best bet is to install/use WSL on windows.

+To install Ubuntu in WSL on your machine, you can open a PowerShell and run the following command:

+    wsl --install -d ubuntu